 family cooking classes

 Interested in hosting a private cooking class for your upcoming special occasion?
-Please contact Mickey Davis at 336.574.2898 ext.
-317 to schedule in advance.
+Please contact Anna Bello at 336.574.2898 ext.
+318 to schedule in advance.
 Please note: Due to a large amount of class offerings, your preferred date may not be available.
 We encourage early booking.

 about the edible schoolyard

-Opened to the public in 2010, The Edible Schoolyard is GCM’s half-acre urban teaching garden and classroom kitchen.
+Opened to the public in 2010, The Edible Schoolyard is MBCM’s half-acre urban teaching garden and classroom kitchen.
 Ingredients from The Edible Schoolyard are used in most classes at The Cooking School.

 A national movement led by chef and food activist Alice Waters, The Edible Schoolyard philosophy continues to shine through each cooking class for kids as young as three through adulthood.
 The Cooking School connects people to their health, the earth, and each other to make sustainable food education available to all.